-The concept is based on creation of a row-emitting script (with return type EMIT) by using the CREATE SCRIPT statement.
-If you integrate such script in an INSERT INTO <table> (SELECT my_emit_script('param') [FROM ...]) command, this UDF script is called on cluster during the execution of the SQL statement and the emitted rows are inserted into the target tables.
+The concept is based on creation of a row-emitting script (with the keyword EMIT) by using the CREATE SCRIPT statement.
+If you integrate such script in an INSERT INTO <table> (SELECT my_emit_script('param') [FROM ...]) command, this UDF script is called during the execution of the SQL statement and the emitted rows are inserted into the target tables.

 You can insert all possible processes in the script, such as, establishing connections to external systems, extracting the data, data type conversion, and even more complex transformations.
 Through parameters, you can hand over all required information to the script.